ObiWanBonobi/Professor-Oaks-Blog/README.md

 <details>
 <summary>Socials logged in :</summary>

-- When the user is logged in the socials page will show all users and all comments posted by users you follow.
+- When the user is logged in, the socials page will show all users and all comments posted by users the logged in user follows.

 ![Socials logged in](static/images/readme/socials-logged-ion.png)